st-one-io/node-red-contrib-s7/README.md

 ## Install

 You can install this node directly from the "Manage Palette" menu in the Node-RED interface.
-There are no external dependencies or compilation steps.
+An optional compilation step is only necessary for supporting MPI-USB adapter.

 Alternatively, run the following command in your Node-RED user directory - typically `~/.node-red` on Linux or `%HOMEPATH%\.nodered` on Windows